MattOng78/KC_House_Price_Appreciation/README.md

-# Mapping Location-Driven Home Price Appreciation in the Kansas City MSA
+# Price-Tier Convergence and Spatial Housing Appreciation: Evidence from the Kansas City MSA

 ## Project Overview